 Very often I think to myself that I will write a blog post about my ‘identity crisis’ as a mother … I’m still trying to figure out what kind of mom I’m going to be (my oldest is five-years-old).
 Maybe today is the day I will write about my ‘identity crisis’ as a Christian.
 I call myself a stumbling follower of Christ because I’m always picking myself back up.
 I’m also mostly a Democrat and lots of people can’t understand how those two labels go together. (note: I wrote that piece here.)

 I have much to share.
 However, before I can allow myself to really think about those crisis, I find myself right back to the Mexican-American identity crisis.
 My blog has been a bit therapeutic.
 Okay, a lot therapeutic.
 It’s definitely a reason to explore my community in San Antonio and my Latino community on and offline.
 I have read and researched more about my Tejano heritage.
 I’ve attended ‘Latino community’ events like the recent People en Español’s Festival to see Mexican singer Luis Miguel in concert where I leaned over and told mi esposo, “I think this is a milestone in my Latina-ness journey.”
 I’ve taught my two boys how to ‘throw gritos‘ at the appropriate times!
 So, see, I’m feeling good about learning and experiencing my Latino heritage.

 AND THEN I had an unexpected conversation with my great-uncle on Facebook of all places.
-In a nutshell, I was going on about my affinity for Mayor Julián Castro.
-He respectfully disagreed and proceeded to say “I hope you didn’t vote for him just because he is Latino because among other things, you are not Latino.”
+In a nutshell, I was going on about my affinity for (then) Mayor Julián Castro.
+My great-uncle respectfully disagreed and proceeded to say “I hope you didn’t vote for him just because he is Latino because among other things, you are not Latino.”

 No, Tío, you can’t.
 I loved his answer … for him.